 INFORMATION FOR PARENTS

-- We aim to provide schools and parents with consultation space for reflecting and identifying needs as well as giving advice and information on ways to enhance the learning and emotional wellbeing of the children in their care.
+- We aim to provide schools and parents with consultation space for reflecting and identifying needs as well as giving advice and information on ways to enhance the learning and emotional wellbeing of the students in their care.

-- We do this in a range of ways according to the needs of the children.
+- We do this in a range of ways according to the needs of the student.
 These needs change over time and therefore the influences of developmental stage, home and host country culture, and religion, languages spoken, family structure, school environment and curriculum and many other things are all taken into consideration.

 - If your child has been identified as having, at this time, some learning, behavioural or emotional needs then we will do our best to help you to identify more clearly what those needs are as well as their strengths.
 We can do this in a range of different ways: